WoodieMaster/paint_1.21/README.md

 - To update to the newest version type `git pull`

 ## Branch structure
-- The Main branch is only updated when I am pretty sure the code is stable ;\)
+- The main branch is holding the newest version with all the stuff that is currently in an okay state
-- The dev branch is holding the newest version with all the stuff that is currently in an okay state
+- 'Feature' branches are branches where I am working on a new feature
-- Feature branches are branches where I am working on something (arent guaranteed to work)
+- 'Bug' branches are branches where I am trying to fix a bug

 ## Ideas or Issues
 If you have an Idea or found a bug, let me know either issues page on github or the Schmiscord discord channel (zuschauer-paintbox)